ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

   the team that is most appropriate to deal with them.
 At that point the bugs appear in the chosen team's backlog.
-When resolved, appropriate comments and workflow state are updated in the team's backlog, and the original bug-report owner is notified as well, who may decide to close the bug, to keep it open, to change it.
+When resolved, appropriate comments and workflow state are updated in the team's backlog, and the original bug-report owner is notified as well, who may decide to close the bug, to keep it open, or to change it.

-Logging occurs in JIRA by adding a new issue of type Bug to the product backlog and prioritized by the PO as every other story/enabler/spike.
+Logging occurs in JIRA by adding a new issue of type Bug to the product backlog and prioritized by the Product Owner in the same way other story/enabler/spike work is managed.
 The issue type Defect should not be used, as it is meant to indicate a deviation from SKA requirements.

 For system-wide bugs the JIRA project called SKB (SKA bug tracking system) is used.
 Triage of these bugs is done by the SYSTEM team with support by selected people.